wp-plugins/atcontent/readme.txt

 == Changelog ==

+= 7.11.1 =
+* Impact Radius compatibility.

 = 7.11.0 =
-Update for viglink users
+* Update for viglink users.

 = 7.9.8 =
-Connect process and settings update
+* Connect process and settings update.

 = 7.9.7 =
 * AtContent dashboard panel with amount of reposts.